HOWELL COUNTY SHERIFF’S DEPARTMENT

 ARRESTS

-Daniel Lee Tilley, 38, County Road 7480, was arrested at 3 a.m.
-Saturday on U.S. 63 on a charge of failure to appear for a probation violation hearing on a conviction of receiving stolen property.
-He is held on $7,500 bail.
-Deputy Smith.
+Christopher Curtis Dobbs, 33, Pennsylvania Avenue, was arrested at 10:34 a.m.
+Jan.
+20 at the courthouse on a charge of failure to appear on a charge of stealing and released on $7,500 bail.
+Deputy Ashley Haddock.

-Joshua David George, 35, Pomona, was arrested at 12:01 a.m.
-Monday on County Road 1510 on charges of possession of a controlled substance, unlawful use of a weapon, and keeping or maintaining a public nuisance.
-He was released on $10,000 bail.
-Deputy Spangler.

-Jeremy Wayne George, 35, Pomona, was arrested at 12:17 a.m.
-Monday on County Road 1820 on charges of possession of a controlled substance and unlawful use of a weapon.
-He was released on $5,000 bail.
-Deputy Matt Roberts.
+Kevin Carson Horton, 36, Hubert Redburn Drive, was arrested at 11:52 Jan.
+20 on a Mtn.
+View charge of possession of a controlled substance and is held on $700 bail.
+West Plains Police Department.

 INCIDENTS